 Performances run from: April 30th – May 2nd

 Location 2650 Fairview Rd.
 Costa Mesa, CA Call for Tickets (949)515-6537

 Playwright Nicolas Juarez goes back to High School – Whisper All The Time @ Estancia High School in Costa Mesa

 Written by Patrick Chavis

-I met play-write Nick Juarez last weekend inside a mobile home record store in the middle of the hyper-hipster paradise known as “The LAB” nestled in Costa Mesa, California.
-I’d never met Nick before but he was the only person in the trailer, so I took a guess and he greeted me nicely.
+Last weekend, I met playwright Nick Juarez inside a mobile home record store in the middle of the hyper-hipster paradise known as “The LAB” in Costa Mesa, California.
+I’d never met Nick before, but he was the only person in the trailer, so I took a guess, and he greeted me nicely.
 We walked from the record store to a table near the middle of the Anti-mall.
 I started the interview by trying to get more information about the guy.
 Who is Nick?
 What inspires him to write?
-But he just didn’t seem interested in himself.
-Instead he focused on the kids in his new play Whisper all the Time and Estancia High School, the place that made him who he is today.
+But he didn’t seem interested in himself.
+Instead, he focused on the kids in his new play Whisper all the Time and Estancia High School, the place that made him who he is today.
 Continue Reading

 Side note :